Harvard LL.M. Personal Statement Part A: What You Need to Know

 I was initially concerned that my essay wouldn't align with the rest of my profile, which is largely oriented toward private and private international law.
 But in the end, it worked out fine, and I'm glad I chose something personally compelling.

-If you'd like help choosing your topic or want personalized feedback on your essay, please fill out this short form or email me directly.
+If you'd like help choosing your topic or personalized feedback on your essay, you are welcome to reach out for 1-on-1 work.

 Delivering high-impact application tips straight to your inbox.